 When considering the strengths and weaknesses of new talent, there’s a reason why emotional intelligence is high on the list of in-demand soft skills at work.

-In the ongoing debate of what’s more important in determining career success – cognitive intelligence (IQ) or emotional intelligence (EQ) – we need to regard intelligence as a full spectrum of hard and soft skills.
+What’s more important in determining career success: cognitive intelligence (IQ) or emotional intelligence (EQ)?
+While the debate is ongoing, a better argument is perhaps considering intelligence as a full spectrum of hard and soft skills.

-As the psychologist Howard Gardner suggests, intelligence is not simply a single general ability; there are multiple intelligences, and people may have strengths in a number of different areas.
+As the psychologist Howard Gardner suggests, intelligence is not simply a single general ability.
+In fact, there are multiple types of intelligences, and people may have strengths in a number of different areas.

-Traditionally, hirers have tended to focus on a candidate’s hard skills in the recruitment process – delving into whether they have the job skills, experience, knowledge, and expertise.
-But where they may be falling short, is uncovering the elusive soft skills – the expressions of EQ – that are fast becoming the more covetable qualities in an increasingly unstable corporate climate.
+Traditionally, hirers have tended to focus on a candidate’s hard skills in the recruitment process, which delves into whether they have the job skills, experience, knowledge, and expertise.

-The good news is, a World Economic Forum survey found that emotional intelligence is currently one of the ten most in-demand skills by employers and that it will remain among the most sought-after skills through at least 2022.
+The good news is that a recent World Economic Forum survey found that emotional intelligence is currently one of the ten most in-demand skills by employers – but what’s all the fuss about?

 What is emotional intelligence?

-An important player in both personal and professional success, having a high EQ helps people handle interpersonal relationships empathetically and judiciously.
+As the above celebrities showcase, EQ is an important asset to have for both personal and professional success, as having a high level of emotional intelligence ultimately helps people to handle interpersonal relationships empathetically and judiciously.

-Unlike hard skills, which are related to knowledge, EQ is a set of soft skills related to emotions, according to Dr. Ben Palmer, Founder of Genos International, a consultancy firm dedicated to emotional intelligence services.
+Unlike hard skills, which are related to knowledge, emotional intelligence is a set of soft skills that relate to – you guessed it – emotions.

 - Perceive and understand emotions within ourselves